ZhiweiREN97/chocopy-wasm-compiler-A/designs/Strings-design.md

     **Update Week 7**:

-    We will look into the escape sequences next week.
+    When parsing the input string in traverseLiteral parser.ts, we iterate the string.
+If the current character is a backslash, we move to the next character.
+The next character has to be equal to one of the \, ", n, t.
+Otherwise, we will throw a parse error, including the situation that the backslash is the last character of the input.

 ## Changes on AST, IR and builtin libraries
 ### AST
 - We need to add a new Type "string" on the ast.
 It should be "{tag: "string"}".
 - We need to add a new Literal "string".
-It should be "{a?:A, tag: "string", value: string}", where a is the annotation for type checking, the value is the string itself.
-For example, the string "abc"'s literal value is "abc".
+It should be "{a?:A, tag: "string", value: string[]}", where a is the annotation for type checking, the value is the string being processed into a string array.
+For example, the string "abc"'s literal value is ["a","b","c"].
 - We need to add a new expression for indexing "{a?: A, tag: "indexing", name: Expr\<A>, index: Expr\<A>}".
 For example, if we enter "s[0]", the name will be an id expression on the "s" case, the index will be 0.
 The reason that we need the "index" to be an expression is that we also allow the script like "s[0+1]" to be acceptable.

 ### IR
-- We need to add a new Value type which is like "{ tag: "string"; value: string; address: number }".
-The value is the string itself as in ast.
+- We need to add a new Value type which is like "{ tag: "string"; value: string[]; address: number }".
+The value is the string being processed into a string array as in ast.
 The address is where the start of the addresss where the string is stored.
 - ISSUE:

 ### Builtin libraries